-Got skates or a skateboard?
-You can find more than 20 skate parks throughout the valley with varying terrain ranging from banks to bowls to hips and half-pipes.
-Most are free of charge, and you can rent gear at some.
-Novice skaters can watch more experienced ones practice or try out some new moves themselves on beginner-friendly features.
-Some parks allow scooters.
-Check out the night-lit Superstition Shadows Skate Park in Apache Junction, the Velocity Skate Park adjacent to the Palm Island Family Aquatics Park in Casa Grande, or the Gateway Park Skate Plaza in El Mirage, where misters keep things cool in the desert heat.Continue to 5 of 15 below.
+If your kids are fans of skateboarding, you can find more than 20 skate parks throughout the valley with varying terrain ranging from banks to bowls to hips and half-pipes.
+Some parks allow scooters, most are free of charge, and you can even rent gear at some.
+While there, novice skaters can watch more experienced skaters practice or try out some new moves themselves on beginner-friendly features.

 Take a Hike

 If you want to show your kids real petroglyphs up close and personal, take an easy hike at Waterfall Trail in the White Tank Mountains northwest of Phoenix for a living history lesson.
 About midway to the turning point of the two-mile round-trip journey, you reach Petroglyph Plaza, the best spot in the Phoenix valley to see Hohokam Petroglyphs.

 If you want something more challenging for the older children, try climbing Piestewa Peak.
 It's a rocky 1.2 miles to the top of the more traveled Summit Trail; the Circumference Trail follows a longer but more gradual ascent to the high point at 2,608 feet.